dronir/JLCfilter/README.md

 selects the required columns, renames the columns to what JLC expects, and writes out new CSV files.

+## Files

+This script will work on these to specific files:

+* BOM file generated in Pcbnew with `File / Fabrication Outputs / BOM file`
+* Position file generated in Pcbnew with `File / Fabrication Outputs / Footprint Position (.pos) File`

+Generate the position file with the following settings:

+* Format: CSV
+* Units: millimeters
+* Files: Single file for board

 ## Usage

 The command `python JLCfilter.py -h` will print a help message.